Codecademy-Curriculum/MinimalAPI/lessons/outlines/lesson 1_ Design document.md

 **Narrative**:
 - Complete CRUD operations with `MapPut()` and `MapDelete()` methods
-- Use route parameters for resource identification (introduced in Exercise 2)
+- Use route parameters for resource identification
 - Show appropriate response codes for update and delete operations
 - Demonstrate full CRUD functionality working together